 But this article isn’t for me since I’m already a father who doesn’t plan to go back to work ever again.
-Let’s check back in 17 years to see whether I’m still as enthusiastic about being a permanent stay at home dad.
+Let’s check back in in the year 2030 to see whether I’m still as enthusiastic about being a permanent stay at home dad.

-This article is for those of you who are considering when is the right time to have a kid, how will having kids disrupt your career, how much you need to work, save, and invest to ensure your family is taken care of, and for those who want to be the best parent possible.
+This article is for those of you who are considering when is the right time to have a kid, when to have more children, how will having kids disrupt your career, how much you need to work, save, and invest to ensure your family is taken care of, and for those who want to be the best parent possible.

 Parenting Is Hard Work

 Being a full-time parent rivals the toughest jobs in the world.
 You need a tremendous amount of patience, endurance, and calmness about you because there is no reasoning with a baby/toddler.
 Sometimes I daydream of going back to work to take a break from fatherhood!

 At any moment, my kids could injure themselves or worse.
 I would say in comparison, most jobs are a walk in the park compared to taking care of a baby/toddler.
 No wonder why so many parents can’t wait to get back to work after their parental leave is over!

 Now that I’ve spent almost four years as a stay at home dad, I can unequivocally tell you that it was the best time spent.
 I wouldn’t trade any amount of money to not have that time with my kids.
 They grow up so fast.
 Once that time is over, you can never get it back.